Agathokakological Nincompoop Monk

 Dr. Ist: Gregory, my notes are nonjudgmental, and they are an integral part of my professional services.

 Gregory: Oh, of course.
-My reactions have nothing to do with the reasoning behind them.
 But if it can happen here, where I feel safe, imagine how obtrusive this inability to express my thoughts becomes in public.

 Gregory: Okay.
-I know exactly the mistakes I make when I speak.
-I play them over and over in my head—in the background.
+You know, I’m aware of most mistakes I make when I speak—they replay constantly in the background.
 Ironically, I’m observant of others’ mistakes too.

-Dr. Ist: I think the social setting stumbles your speech, not necessarily the latency in retrieving information.
+Dr. Ist: I think the social setting hinders your speech, not necessarily the latency in retrieving information.
 The lack of exposure to social situations untrains your brain from promptly outputting information.

-Gregory: The bottom line is that a slow speaker can make the person on the other end either annoyed or late to wherever they were supposed to attend.
+Gregory: The bottom line is that a slow speaker can make the person on the other end either annoyed or late to wherever they were supposed to be.

 Dr. Ist: Hm.